White Horse

 What People Love

-- The food program: Jed Gerrard's modern Australian menu hits the brief of affordable luxury, with standouts like smoked Ora King salmon and dry-aged Aylesbury duck sitting below $50.
-Native ingredients appear throughout, from roasted chicken skin with Davidson plum to Wagyu tri-tip with chestnut mushrooms.
+- The food: Executive chef Jed Gerrard's modern Australian menu delivers what he calls "affordable luxury" - dishes like smoked Ora King salmon and dry-aged Aylesbury duck sitting below $50 at opening.
+Native ingredients feature heavily, from Davidson plum with roasted chicken skin to saltbush with Jerusalem artichokes.

 The Neighbourhood